SymbioticEDA/MARLANN/demo/README.md

-A simple demo SoC controlling an mlaccel coprocessor
+A simple demo SoC controlling an MARLANN coprocessor
 ====================================================

 This demo uses two iCEBreaker boards.
-One running the control SoC and a second one running mlaccel.
+One running the control SoC and a second one running MARLANN.

-On the mlaccel side PMOD1 is used for the connection:
+On the MARLANN side PMOD1 is used for the connection:

 | Role | Pin Name   | IO Loc |
 |:----:|:---------- | ------:|